dmccreary/microsims/docs/sims/bouncing-ball/index.md

 // direction of motion
 dx = speed;
 dy = speed;
+// spacing before the slider
 sliderLeftMargin = 83;

 function setup() {
   const canvas = createCanvas(width, height);
-  // Include this for placement in our HTML page but not in the editor
+  // Include this for placement in our HTML page but not in the p5.js editor
   // canvas.parent('canvas-container');

   // make the text a bit larger for large classrooms textSize(16);

   speedSlider = createSlider(0, 20, speed);
-  speedSlider.position(sliderLeftMargin, height - 25);
+  speedSlider.position(sliderLeftMargin, drawHieght + 15);
   speedSlider.style('width', width - sliderLeftMargin - 15 + 'px');
 }

 function draw() {
-  background(240); // light gray
+  rect(0,0, canvasWidth, drawHieght); // light gray

-  speed = speedSlider.value()
+  // get the new value from the slider speed = speedSlider.value()

-  if (dx > 0) dx = speed;
+  // set the new speed but don't change the direction (positive or negative) if (dx > 0) dx = speed;
      else dx = -speed;